kvarak/dnd/docs/_Classes/warlock.md

 Death holds no sway over your patron, who has unlocked the secrets of everlasting life, although such a prize – like all power – comes at a price.
 Once mortal, the Undying has seen mortal lifetimes pass like the seasons, like the flicker of endless days and nights.
 It has the secrets of the ages to share, secrets of life and death.
 Beings of this sort include Vecna, Lord of the Hand and the Eye; the dread Iuz; the lich-queen Vol; the Undying Court of Aerenal; Vlaakith, lich-queen of the githyanki; and the deathless wizard Larloch the Shadow King.

 ### Immortal's Curse
-Starting at 1st level, you gain the ability to place a baleful curse on someone.
-As a ***bonus action***, choose one creature you can see within 30 feet.
+Gain the ability to place a baleful curse on someone.
+As a ***bonus action***, choose one creature you can see within 30 ft.
 The target is cursed for 1 minute.
 The curse ends early if the target dies, you die, or you are incapacitated.
 Until the curse ends, you gain the following benefits:

 * Your damage rolls deal an additional amount of necrotic damage equal to your Intelligence modifier.
 * When you score a critical hit with an attack, you can roll one additional damage die and add it to the extra damage of the critical hit.